Latyipov/js-course-final/README.md

 This project made in learning courses "JavaScript/DOM/UI for programmers" (https://learn.javascript.ru/courses/js)

-Project - part of common front end interface for web market.
-In project using only JavaScript.
+Project - part of the common front end interface for web market.
+In the project we used Vanilla JavaScript.

 ## Preview